 But the truth is, all beach adventures in El Nido allow you to find the type of beach you consider absolutely perfect no matter what you are looking for swaying coconut trees, sugar-white sand, crystal clear water, secluded, shaded, etc.

-🤿 ➙ Odds are that while you are visiting many of the best beaches in El Nido throughout the bacuit archipelago, you’ll have the sudden urge to snorkel and, the cool thing is many of the brilliantly white sandy beaches throughout the islands have stunning snorkeling underwater grounds to snorkel in and your El Nido island hopping tour operator will share that information.
+🤿 ➙ the Odds are that while you are visiting many of the best beaches in El Nido throughout the bacuit archipelago, you’ll have the sudden urge to snorkel, and the cool thing is many of the brilliantly white sandy beaches throughout the islands have stunning snorkeling underwater grounds to snorkel in and your El Nido island hopping tour operator will share that information.

 The point is this, no matter what you prefer, swimming, being a simple beach bum, snorkeling, etc., you’ll find it if you do a little bit of adventuring in El Nido around the bacuit archipelago!
 Here are a few we chose to share!